-The ESPR Board has agreed to provide financial support to eligible radiologists in training (residents/fellows) or young radiologists active in the field of paediatric radiology to attend the ECPR.
+The ESPR Board has agreed to provide financial support to eligible radiologists in training (residents/fellows) or young radiologists active in the field of paediatric radiology who will attend the ECPR.

 - Target audience: The grants are only available for radiologists in training (residents/fellows) and young radiologists active in the field of paediatric radiology.
 This status needs to be confirmed by a written, dated and signed letter from the applicant’s training coordinator/supervisor/head of department.

-- Age: The applicant must be 35 years or younger on the first day of course.
+- Age: The applicant must be 40 years or younger on the first day of the course.

-- Reimbursement: The grant will include a fixed amount of money, to be decided during the ESPR Winter Board meeting in January of each year.
+- Reimbursement: The grant will include a fixed amount of money, to cover registration and test fee expenses, and to be announced following the application deadline.
 The grant will be paid to the grant receiver after attending the course.
-This will require the bank details of the grant receiver and confirmation of attendance to be forwarded to the ESPR Office (email: firstname.lastname@example.org).
+This will require the bank details of the grant recepient and confirmation of attendance to be forwarded to the ESPR Office (email: email@example.com).

-- The grant applications need to be submitted at least one month before the deadline for Early Fee registration.
+The grant applications need to be submitted before July 30, 2023, at the latest.
 Grant applications received after this date will not be considered.

-- Updates on the grants can be found on the ESPR website.
+Updates on the grants may be announced on the ESPR website.

 How to apply?